 Background Investigations: One-on-one interview with Zafar Anjum

 Having dedicated his career to a background investigation, fraud prevention, protective integrity, security and compliance, Zafar Anjum is a distinguished and highly respected professional in his field.
-As Group Chief Executive Officer at Corporate Research and Investigations Limited, he uses his extensive knowledge and expertise in creating stable and secure networks across challenging global markets.
+As Group Chief Executive Officer (CEO) at Corporate Research and Investigations Limited (CRI Group), he uses his extensive knowledge and expertise in creating stable and secure networks across challenging global markets.
 For organisations needing comprehensive project management, security, safeguard testing, background investigations and real-time compliance applications, Anjum is the assurance expert of choice for industry professionals.

 Q: To what extent have you seen an increase in corporate fraud in recent years?
 What are some of the common themes and underlying causes?